Mince and Tatties

 - Serve with buttered green peas or peas mixed into the mince.

-- Pair with a simple green salad or roasted green beans for contrast.
+- Pair with a simple green salad for freshness.

-- Add crusty bread or a biscuit for soaking up the gravy.
+- Add crusty bread or parsley biscuits for soaking up the gravy.

 - Garnish with fresh parsley or chives for a pop of color.